 Services Not Included

-The above quotes estimate does not contain costs as to advice and assistance in any appeal if the Home Office refuse your application.
+The above quotes estimate does not contain costs as to advice and assistance in any appeal if the Home Office refuses your application.
+The quotes do not also include disbursements.

 Timescales and Key Stages